 Nature & Science

-Nature in the Historical Park
+Nature in a Historical Park?
+Yes!

 The 4.5 mile stretch of Anza Trail that extends from Tumacácori to the Tubac Presidio State Historic Park in Tubac was the first stretch of this trail to be established in Arizona.
 The trail follows the river in the shade of mesquite, hackberry, elderberry, cottonwood, and willow trees.